madara-alliance/madara/README.md

 </details>

 > [!CAUTION]
-> These methods are exposed on `locahost` by default for obvious security
+> These methods are exposed on `localhost` by default for obvious security
 > reasons.
 You can always exposes them externally using `--rpc-admin-external`,
 > but be _very careful_ when doing so as you might be compromising your node!
 > Madara does not do **any** authorization checks on the caller of these